Kate Storey: Research and career

 Storey undertook post-doctoral research supported by a Harkness Fellowship with professor David Weisblat, at University of California, Berkeley 1987–88 and worked with Claudio Daniel Stern FRS at the University of Oxford 1990–1994.
 She established her independent researcher career as fellow of Christ Church, Oxford University of Oxford 1994, moving to the School of Life Sciences, University of Dundee in 2000, where she has been Chair of Neural Development (2007) and Head of the Division of Cell & Developmental Biology since 2010.

 Storey was elected a member of Royal Society of Edinburgh in 2012, the Lister Institute for Preventative Medicine in 2014, European Molecular Biology Organization in 2016 and Academy of Medical Sciences in 2017.
 She was awarded the MRC Suffrage Science Heirloom Award in 2014 and a Royal Society Wolfson Research Merit Award in 2015.
+In 2019, she was award The Waddington Medal by the British Society for Developmental Biology, awarded for major contributions to developmental biology in the United Kingdom.
 Her research has been funded by the Wellcome Trust, Medical Research Council, Biotechnology and Biological Sciences Research Council, The Anatomical Society and the charity Wings for Life.
 She was elected a Fellow of the Royal Society in May 2022.